-Biographies of the Directors Whose Terms Expire at the 2021 Annual Meeting and are Nominated for Election at the Annual Meeting
+Biographies of the Continuing Directors Whose Terms Expire at the 2021 Annual Meeting

 Martha J. Demski.
-Ms. Demski, age 66, has served as one of our directors since 2005 and as Chair of our Board of Directors since June 2018.
+Ms. Demski, age 67, has served as one of our directors since 2005 and as Chair of our Board of Directors since June 2018.
 From August 2011 to May 2017, Ms. Demski served as Senior Vice President and Chief Financial Officer of Ajinomoto Althea, Inc. (now known as Ajinomoto Bio-Pharma Services), a fully-integrated contract development and manufacturing organization.
-From July 2008 to December 2010, Ms. Demski served as the Interim Chief Operating Officer and Chief Financial Officer of the Sidney Kimmel Cancer Center (SKCC), a non-profit corporation that was engaged in biomedical research prior to voluntarily filing for Chapter 11 bankruptcy in 2009.
+From July 2008 to December 2010, Ms. Demski served as the Interim Chief Operating Officer and Chief Financial Officer of the Sidney Kimmel Cancer Center (SKCC), a non-profit corporation that was engaged in biomedical research.
 Previously, Ms. Demski served as Vice President and Chief Financial Officer of Vical Incorporated, a biotech company from December 1988 to June 2004.
-Ms. Demski currently serves on the board of directors and chairs the audit committee and is a member of the compensation committee of Adamas Pharmaceuticals, Inc., and Equillium Inc., both publicly traded biotech companies.
-Prior to 2018, Ms. Demski was a member of the board, chair of the audit committee and member of the compensation of Corporate Directors Board Governance Fellow.
+Ms. Demski currently serves on the board of directors and chairs the audit committee and is a member of the compensation committee of Adamas Pharmaceuticals, Inc., and Equillium, Inc., both publicly-traded biopharmaceutical companies.
+Prior to 2018, Ms. Demski was a member of the board of Neothetics, Inc. Ms. Demski is a National Association of Corporate Directors Board Governance Fellow.
 In 2017, she received the Director of the Year in Corporate Governance award by the Corporate Directors Forum.
-Additionally Ms. Demski has over 13 years of banking experience with Bank of America.
+Additionally, Ms. Demski has over 13 years of banking experience with Bank of America.
 Ms. Demski earned a B.A. from Michigan State University and M.B.A. from The University of Chicago Booth School of Business with concentrations in accounting and finance.
 Our Board of Directors believes that Ms. Demski's more than 30 years' experience in the fields of finance and biotechnology as well as her experience as a member of various boards of directors qualifies her to serve on our Board of Directors.